avigewirtz/avigewirtz.github.io-/git-and-github/background/README.md

 1. Git is a VCS, while GitHub is a platform that (primarily) hosts Git repositories.
 2. Git is a porgam that can be stored locally and accessed without an Internet connection; Github is a platform hosted on Microsoft servers that requires an Internet connection to access.
 3. While Git primarily focuses on version control, GitHub extends its capabilities by offering additional features such as enhanced project collaboration, project management, and code review.
-4. Git is an open-source software maintained by GNU; Github is a web-based platform owned by Microsoft.
+4. Git is an open-source software project maintained by GNU; Github is a web-based platform owned by Microsoft.

 In summary, Git is the underlying version control system used to manage repositories, while GitHub is an online platform that hosts Git repositories and provides additional tools for collaborative software development.